Robi1021/cloudone-network-security-samples/east-west-deployment/README.md

 `https://quickstart-ns-edge-deployment.s3.us-west-1.amazonaws.com/east-west-deployment/templates/main.yaml`
 ### 1. Deploy Network Security East West Outbound Only Inspection
 The Quick Start deploys Security VPC for East West Outbound Only inspection in multiple AZs using Transit Gateways.
-Users are expected to deploy to attacker and victim VPCs manually (instructions are given below)
+Users are expected to deploy attacker and victim VPCs manually (instructions are given below)

 Following are pre-requisites that must be fulfilled before you could deploy the Quick Start:
 - Create a new SSH key pair in the AWS region you will be deploying the Quick Start